 Project Teams must meet with the professor weekly throughout the semester to review status and progress.
+Professor will coordinate scheduled meeting times with each team separately.

 SUPPORT SERVICES

 If you need accommodation for a disability, obtain a Letter of Accommodation from the Office of Disability Services.
 The Office of Disability Services at Rutgers, The State University of New Jersey, provides student-centered and student-inclusive programming in compliance with the Americans with Disabilities Act of 1990, the Americans with Disabilities Act Amendments of 2008, Section 504 of the Rehabilitation Act of 1973, Section 508 of the Rehabilitation Act of 1998, and the New Jersey Law Against Discrimination.
 More information can be found at ods.rutgers.edu.